Build an agent with the ADK¶

 - best practices or patterns from previous projects

-Step 5 — Let the agent build¶
+Step 5 - Generate the project files¶

 -